Video on demand: Development and early constraints

+Early plans and trials

+Plans such as those of the Integrated Network System, a national high-capacity fibre-optic network supporting a range of broadband services in Japan, noted in a more general 1986 publication, were interpreted as conducive to eventual VOD deployment.
+However, early VOD trials employed existing cable television infrastructure, notably British Telecom's video library trial, operated through the Westminster Cable Company.
+This trial used the Laservision media format and featured a jukebox-like media handling system involving players served by disc carousels, with twelve such handler units capable of serving up to 6,000 customers.
+Other early VOD systems used tapes as the real-time source of video streams.
+GTE started as a trial in 1990, with AT&T providing all components.
+By 1992, VOD servers were supplying previously encoded digital video from disks and DRAM.
 In November 1992, Bell Atlantic announced a VOD trial.
 IBM was developing a video server code-named Tiger Shark.
 Concurrently, Digital Equipment Corporation (DEC) was developing a scalable video server configured from small-to-large for a range of video streams.
 Bell Atlantic selected IBM and in April 1993 the system became the first VOD over ADSL to be deployed outside the lab, serving 50 video streams.
 In June 1993, US West filed for a patent to register a proprietary system consisting of the Digital Equipment Corporation Interactive Information Server, Scientific Atlanta providing the network, and 3DO as the set-top box with video streams and other information to be deployed to 2,500 homes.
 In 1994–95, US West filed for a patent concerning the provision of VOD in several cities: 330,000 subscribers in Denver, 290,000 in Minneapolis, and 140,000 in Portland.
 In early 1994, British Telecommunications (BT) introduced a trial VOD service in the United Kingdom.
 It used the DCT-based MPEG-1 and MPEG-2 video compression standards, along with ADSL technology.

 Many VOD trials were held with various combinations of server, network, and set-top box.
 Of these the primary players in the US were the telephone companies using DEC, Microsoft, Oracle, IBM, Hewlett-Packard, USA Video, nCube, SGI, and other servers.
 The DEC server system was the most-used in these trials.